codepoet80/webos-onenightstand/README.md

-# webos-onenightstand
+# webos-nightstand
-A night table companion app for webOS devices, includes clock and light control features
+Night table companion app for Palm Pre, with clock and light control features.

+Requires Philips Hue bridge and lights for light control feature.
+Currently optimized for Pre (other webOS devices coming soon).